 According to AWEA's report, down from 2015, when nonutility buyers accounted for 52% of or 2,074 MW, of all wind power capacity contracted through power purchase agreements.through long-term contracts, totaling 1,574 MW; more than half of that capacity is located in Texas.
 While representing a large piece of the wind capacity pie, that figure is

 Wind generation has now surpassed hydropower dams to become the largest source of renewable electric capacity in the U.S., and the fourth largest overall, according to the report.
 AWEA says U.S. wind power is on track to double its output over the next five years and supply 10% of U.S. electricity by 2020.

 "Growing this made-in-the-USA clean energy resource helps rural communities pay for new roads, bridges and schools while bringing back manufacturing jobs to the Rust Belt," AWEA CEO Tom Kiernan said in a statement.
 "With our two-thirds cost reduction over the last seven years, household brands like General Motors, Wal-Mart, and more are buying low-cost wind energy to cut costs and power their businesses."

 For GM, wind energy is helping to support its recently announced goal of powering 100% of its global operations with renewable energy by 2050.
 The Detroit-based automaker's Arlington Assembly plant, which produces more than 1,000 SUVs a day, gets about 50% of its electricity needs from wind energy today.
-Starting in 2018, Arlington Assembly will be GM's first plant to have all of its electricity needs met with wind.
+Starting in 2018, Arlington Assembly will be GM's first plant to have all of its electricity needs met with wind energy.

 "At GM, we're committed to efforts in our facilities that create business value and strengthen communities where we live and work," GM global manager of renewable energy Rob Threlkeld said.
 "Using wind power delivers on this by securing more stable energy costs while reducing our impact on the environment."